phnx-im/infra/README.md

 split across multiple crates:

 - `types`: Structs, Enums and utilities used by multiple other crates in this repository.
+This crate allows us to compile client and server components separately.
-- `backend`: Implements the protocol logic of the server component.
-It is written to work with arbitrary storate providers.
+- `backend`: Implements both the local and the federation part of the protocol logic on the server side.
+Inspired by the type-based verificaiton design of the OpenMLS crate (on which both `coreclient` and `backend` are built), verification of incoming messages is enforced using Rust's type system.
+The `backend` is written to work with arbitrary storage providers.
 The crate itself provides an in-memory and a Postgres-based storage provider.
-- `server`: The frontend component that makes the logic implemented in the `backend` available to clients a REST API.
-It can be compiled into a binary that can be run to expose the HTTP endpoints.
+- `server`: The server component that makes the logic implemented in the `backend` available to clients a REST API.
+Beside the REST API, the `server` also supports web-sockets, which the backend can use to notify clients of new messages.
+The `server` crate can be compiled into a binary that can be run to expose the HTTP endpoints.
+A `Dockerfile` is available to deploy the server in a Docker environment.
 - `coreclient`: Implements the protocol logic of the client component.
-Its storage is based on Sqlite.
+The `coreclient` stores and manages a user's contacts and conversations and provides a high-level API to make use of the protocol in the context of a messaging application.
+Just like the `backend`, the `coreclient` uses a type-based message verification approach.
+The crate can be used to instantiate and persist (via Sqlite) multiple clients parallely.
 - `apiclient`: A shallow layer that the `coreclient` calls to interact with the `backend` via the `server` using HTTP(s).
 - `applogic`: A thin layer for initial testing of higher-level messaging concepts.
 - `test_harness`: Exclusively used for testing.
-Contains a test framework to conduct integration tests and can be compiled into a binary for docker-based testing of the protocol's federation capabilities.
+The `test_harness` contains a test framework to conduct integration tests and can be compiled into a binary for [docker-based testing](#docker-based-federation-testing) of the protocol's federation capabilities.

 ## Docker-based federation testing